Office Building Security: After-Hours Monitoring Solutions

 Most office buildings rely on static measures.
 Next, a lock on the front door, a keycard system, maybe a camera or two pointed at the lobby.
 These tools are passive.
 Finally, they record what happens, but they do not stop anything.
 For example, by the time someone reviews the footage, the damage is already done.
 In fact, that is a fundamental flaw in how most commercial properties approach security.
 Office building security plays a direct role here.

 After-hours threats are not random.
 As a result, criminal activity tends to target the path of least resistance.
-Additionally, according to the FBI Uniform Crime Reports, commercial burglaries spike significantly during nighttime hours, with the majority of incidents occurring between 10 PM and 6 AM.
+Additionally, according to the FBI Uniform Crime Reporting Program, commercial burglaries spike significantly at night, with the majority of incidents occurring between 10 PM and 6 AM.
 Furthermore, office buildings with no active monitoring during those hours are statistically far more likely to be targeted.
 Moreover, that data should inform every security decision a property manager makes.

 Additionally, the cost of a single break-in goes far beyond the stolen equipment.
 Tenants lose confidence.
 Insurance premiums rise.